 The transmier is built in two sec4ons; the first being the hand side of the circuit diagram as far as R7.
-This inclusion OSCILLATOR, the DRIVER and the KEY SWITCH.
+This inclu-OSCILLATOR, the DRIVER and the KEY SWITCH.
 These are then tested before the rest of the stages are added.

-Begin by soldering the transistors T1, T2 and T4 to the appropriate rade.
-The shape of the transistors marked on the board indicates their orient 4on.
+Begin by soldering the transistors T1, T2 and T4 to the appropriate The shape of the transistors marked on the board indicates their orient 4on.
 They must be placed the correct way round.
-To enable a secure s der connec4on of the parts, the leads are bent into an "L" shape for add to the pads on the board.
+To enable a secure secure connec4on of the parts, the leads are bent into an "L" shape for add to the pads on the board.

-Add the resistors as far as R9 and the capacitors C1, C3, C4, C5, C8, C9, C10 and C11.
-Capacitor C11 is an e obly4c capacitor and must be connected the correct way rr.
-The nega4ve lead (marked with a series of dashes drawing) goes to the boom pad of the two pads designat ed for C11.
+Add the resistors as far as R9 and the capacitors C1 to C5, C8 and C9, C10 and C11.
+Capacitor C11 is an elementary capacitor and must be connected the correct way roughly the negative lead (marked with a series of dashes drawing) goes to the boom pad of the two pads designat ed for C11.
 C8 should be bent to be flat against the board as otherwise it may foul the key jack later.
-(Note - C2 is not used in the 20m version of this transmier)

-When the resistors and capacitors are in place, the socket for X1 (t quartz crystal), L1, D1 and RV1 should be added in their app places.
-The socket for X1 is a 3 way strip and although we only use outer 2 pins we will connect all three pins to the 3 pads on the circul board.
-The diode D1 pads have a bar marking to correspond with the band on the diode.
-This diode is very similar to ZD1 - you may need a magnifying glass to be sure that you have the correct diode.
+When the resistors and capacitors are in place, the socket for X1 quartz crystal), L1, D1 and RV1 should be added in their appropria places.
+The socket for X1 is a 3 way strip and although we only the outer 2 pins we will connect all three pins to the pads on the cuit board.
+The diode D1 pads have a bar marking to correspond the band on the diode.
+This diode is very similar to ZD1 - need a magnifying glass to be sure that you have the correct diode.